 Implant surgery is done by a plastic surgeon.
 The breast surgeon who does your mastectomy can refer you to a plastic surgeon with special training in breast reconstruction.

 You will meet with the plastic surgeon before your mastectomy to discuss the best procedure for you.
 The surgeon can show you pictures of other women who had implants after mastectomy.
-Ask to see both the best and worst results so you can get a better idea of what can happen.
-You can also ask to talk to women who have had the surgery.
+You can ask to talk to women who have had the surgery.